-We are excited about the potential impact of this work and look forward to working together as we build a more resilient and connected community for older adults.
+We are excited about the potential impact of this work and look forward to working together as we build a more resilient and connected community for children, youth and families.

 If you have any questions please don't hesitate to contact us.